jfitzusu/math4610/Midterm/exam_questions_1.md

 3. Define the rounding unit (or the machine precision) and explain the importance of the rounding unit for computation.

 Machine precicision is the accuracy of the standard used for storing the numbers into binary.
 In other words, it's then umber of binary digits a system uses to express a number.
 It's impossible to accuratly express every float, because there are uncountable many between even just 0 and 1.
 This means that a system is only as accurate as it's representation of floats.
-In most systems, this is done using either floats or doubles, floats using 23 bits for storage, doubles using 52 (with a single implicit bit).
+In most systems, this is done using either floats or doubles, floats using 23 bits for storage, doubles using 52 (with a single implicit bit each).
 It's importatnt because any number with a trailing decimal that exceeds this limit will be truncated/rounded (which can actually lead to cascading differences in our numeric representation), meaning our calculations can't get more accurate than the machine precision.